 American Museum of Natural History

 It may already have been a culturally iconic building in New York City, but movies such as Night at the Museum have made the American Museum of Natural History even more popular.
-You may be a little disappointed if I tell you that you won’t see the characters from the movie, but we are sure the museum itself will more than make up for it.
+You may be a little disappointed if we tell you that you won’t see the characters from the movie, but we are sure the museum itself will more than make up for it.
 What you will see is huge dinosaur skeletons in the entrance to the museum and they are just the beginning of the surprises.

 The American Museum of Natural History has a raft of exhibits, some of which are special exhibitions and as such will only be there for a short period of time.
 There is an admission price for the museum, or you can enjoy free entry with the New York Pass.
 Just ensure you leave plenty of time available for this one and grab a map, because it is huge and can easily take up a few hours.